ThomWright/ThomWright.github.io/_drafts/designing-for-failure-patterns.md

 Complete failure to perform an operation is never ideal, but often less of a problem than a partial failure which could leave a system in an inconsistent state.
 Either way, when a client sees a failure it might retry, which can cause its own set of problems: any side effects might be executed twice (or more).

+Even when there are no obvious failures, inconsistencies can arise from bugs.
+Systems which are large, involve concurrency, or are undergoing rapid change are particularly at risk.

+In general, when designing a system we might need to consider the following:

+- **Crash-safety** — What happens if the service crashes part way through handling a request?
+- **Network-partition-safety** — What happens if a network partition occurs while e.g. the client is sending a request, the server is processing a request, or the server is sending a response?
+- **Retry-safety** — What happens if the client sees a request fail and sends a retry?
+- **Concurrency-safety** — What happens if a retry arrives while the previous request is still being processed?
+Or what if several different requests try to write the same data?

 In this post I’m going to talk about how I think about designing systems to gracefully handle these kinds of failure cases and avoid common problems.
-I’ll start by giving some context on what properties we might want a system to have, and how it might violate these.
-After that, I’ll present a set of patterns for maintaining these properties in the face of failures.
+I’ll discuss what properties we might want a system to have, and present a set of patterns for maintaining these properties, even in the presence of failures.

 ## Terminology